Presentation on the topic of Karelia. Presentation on the topic of traveling to the country of Karelia. School uniforms in Karelia.

 and many monuments of St. Petersburg

-Slide 15 and the unique park complex "Ruskeala".
-Its main feature is an extensive white marble quarry.
-It's unusual.
-The mineral was actively used in the decoration of the most famous architectural buildings of the city on the Neva.
+Slide 15.
+Most picturesque and the unique park complex “Ruskeala”.
+His main feature- an extensive quarry of white marble.
+This is unusual.
+The mineral was actively used in finishing the most famous architectural buildings of the city on the Neva.
 Even in the St. Petersburg metro you can find this rare and unusual stone.

 Slide 16.
-Karelia has over 61 thousand lakes, which are mainly of glacial origin.
-The number of lakes per 1,000 km² area Karelia ranks first among the regions of the planet.
+B Karelia has over 61 thousand lakes, mostly of glacial origin.
+By the number of lakes per 1 thousand. km² area Karelia ranks first among the regions of the planet.

 Goal and tasks

-Education of artistic culture, development of interest in folk art, its traditions and heritage To instill love for traditional Russian and Karelian art; Develop artistic and creative abilities; Formation of a holistic perception of folk art as part of the culture of the people.
+Nurturing artistic culture, developing interest in folk art, its traditions and heritage.
+Instill a love for traditional Russian and Karelian art; Develop artistic and creative abilities; Formation of holistic perception folk art as part of the culture of the people.

-Which of these pieces of music is the anthem of Karelia
+Which of the data musical works is the anthem of Karelia

-From the proposed colors, make the flag of the "country of Karelia" and explain your choice
+From the proposed color range make a flag of the “country of Karelia” and explain your choice

 Courage, heroism, blood